Quality Hearing Care – Hearing Aid Clinic in Mumbai

 Real-Ear Measurement

 Real-ear measurements are important because they measure how a hearing aid’s intensity (volume) and frequency response (pitch) are affected by your ear.
-When hearing aid manufacturers create a hearing aid and decide how to program it they do so based on one sized and shaped ear.
+When hearing aid dealers and manufacturers create a hearing aid and decide how to program it they do so based on one sized and shaped ear.
 Real-ear measurements allow us to apply the hearing aid fitting to your specific ear.
-Using real-ear measurements, we are able to measure how your ear affects the intensity and frequency response of the hearing aid and adjust the hearing aid settings based on that response.
-The results are hearing aid settings that are best suited for the size and shape of your ear and for your hearing loss.

 Live Speech Mapping